 The Capital of Spring Skiing, both Palisades and Alpine Meadows consistently stay open into May almost every season.
 Alpine usually closes down after the first week, but Palisades extends as long as they can, even making it into July on good snow seasons.
+This season (2022-23) Alpine side will be open through July 4th!
 Photo by Snow Life LLC.

 Benefiting from the highest altitude of any ski area in the Sierra Nevada, sunny Mammoth Mountain stays open as late as they can every year.
 Typical closing is last week of May, and if the snow pack allows, they have been known to make it as August!
 Photo by Snow Life LLC.

 The king of Summer skiing, Timberline Lodge near Portland, Oregon just keeps movin’ on up when the temps do!
 Regular season passes are honored through the end of May, then Summer Ops begin and the Palmer and Magic Mile chairlifts usually run through the third week of August.
 Photo by Snow Life LLC.

 The only lift served option for late season turns out East, Killington does a great and hole hearted job staying open until the absolute bitter end!
 By May it’s usually reduced to just one mogul ridden trail, but the die hards love it, and ski it until the dirt takes over.
 Photo by Killington Resort.